kagisearch/kagi-docs/docs/kagi/why-kagi/kagi-vs-competition.md

 Brave Search also largely uses its own search index for results.
 Having a single-index source may be limiting.

-Kagi Search includes anonymized requests to traditional search indexes as well our own non-commercial index (Teclis), news index (TinyGem), and an AI for instant answers.
+Kagi Search includes anonymized requests to traditional search indexes including Brave, as well our own non-commercial index (Teclis), news index (TinyGem), and an AI for instant answers.
 Teclis and TinyGem are a result of our crawl through millions of domains, focusing primarily on non-commercial, high-quality content.
 More about Kagi's [search sources](../search-details/search-sources.md).